October 18-19, 2014

 $4 entry - cash only (Children 12 years and under free)

 Please note - no dogs are permitted on the festival grounds, with the exception of working service animals.

 A family event for all ages, the UBC Apple Festival celebrates one of British Columbia's favourite fruits.
 From children learning about the diversity of apples to those who remember tasting heritage apples in their youth, the Apple Festival is a great opportunity to not only discover more about this delicious fruit, but have a whole lot of fun doing it!

-Also for sale will be many varieties of apple trees grafted onto dwarfing root stock, perfect for the home garden or patio.
+- 100 or more varieties of Apple trees grafted onto dwarfing root stock, perfect for the home garden or patio, will be available.

 Apple Tasting Tent